-3. The RN to BSN option is designed for students who have graduated with an associate degree in nursing or a diploma in nursing degree and who are currently licensed as Registered Nurses in the United States.
+3. The RN to BSN option is designed for students who have graduated with an associate degree in nursing or a diploma in nursing degree and are currently licensed as Registered Nurses in the United States.
 Nurses holding an unencumbered nursing license are eligible to apply.
-The length of the program varies, depending on equivalent prerequisite courses completed, and the choice to pursue part-time or full-time enrollment.
-This track prepares graduates to enter professional positions in a variety of care settings and for advancement to a graduate degree program in nursing.
+The program's length varies, depending on equivalent prerequisite courses completed, and the choice to pursue part-time or full-time enrollment.
+This track prepares graduates to enter professional positions in various care settings and for advancement to a graduate degree program in nursing.
+The RN to BSN student will not need to take time off from work or find a preceptor.
+All clinical practice experiences are earned while on the job.